Food Safety and GMP for Manufacturing

 On successful completion of the test, a certificate will be instantly generated, which is ready to print.

-The course is designed to show the learner around a virtual factory; The Bakery Company Ltd, as a new starter.
-As the learner makes their way around the outside of the factory; enters the staff entrance, moves their way around the staff facilities and then walks the factory process, they learn about all the food safety and GMP elements applicable to bakery production at each step of the process.
+The course is designed to show the learner around a virtual factory as a new starter.
+As the learner makes their way around the outside of the factory; enters the staff entrance, moves their way around the staff facilities and then walks the factory process, they learn about all the food safety and GMP elements applicable to your sectors production at each step of the process.

 The course curriculum includes: